-The literature search process was carried out from June to August 2024 and developed based on Web of Science, Scopus, Embase, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various periods to the present day.
-The following descriptors (MeSH Terms) were used: "Short bowel syndrome.
-Parenteral nutrition.
-Teduglutide", and using the Boolean "and" between the MeSH terms and "or" between the historical findings.
+The literature search process was carried out from August to October 2024 and developed based on Web of Science, Scopus, PubMed, Lilacs, Ebsco, Scielo, and Google Scholar, covering scientific articles from various periods to the present day.
+The following descriptors (DeCS/MeSH Terms) were used: "Short bowel syndrome.
+Nutrological therapy.
+Parenteral support.
+Teduglutide", and the Boolean "and" were used between the MeSH terms and "or" between the historical findings.